Spectrum Cellular Management

 Equipment Configuration Analysis

-This technical verification provides property owners and municipalities with independent confirmation of compliance status rather than reliance on carrier self-reporting.
+We document antenna counts, orientations, and mounting locations, transmitter specifications and operational parameters, downtilt angles and beam characteristics, and changes from originally approved configurations.
+This technical verification gives property owners and municipalities independent confirmation of compliance status rather than reliance on carrier self-reporting.

 The Municipal Liability Issue